The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 How to Dose Ozone

-The machines I like are the Jenesco Ozone Generator with an output of 100-2100 mg.
-And the little 5000 mg ones on Amazon that are low cost with a “hold” setting.
+The machines I like are the Jenesco Ozone Generator and the little 5000 mg ones on Amazon that are low-cost with a “hold” setting.

 Sources: